-Thanks are extended to the staff of the WIPO Academy and the WTO Intellectual Property Division for their strong support for the project; and in particular to Jonathan Hoffmann (editor) and Karla Brepsant (copy-editor) for conducting the editorial work; to Martha Chikowore and Xiaoping Wu for their work in organizing the 2010, 2011, 2012, 2013 and 2014 Colloquiums and coordinating this publication.
+Thanks are extended to the staff of the WIPO Academy and the WTO Intellectual Property Division for their strong support for the project; and in particular to Karla Brepsant (editor) and Andreina D'Auria (WIPO intern) for the editorial work they have conducted; to Martha Chikowore and Xiaoping Wu for their work in organizing the 2010, 2011, 2012, 2013, 2014, 2015 and 2016 Colloquiums and coordinating this publication.
 Gao Hang and Jayashree Watal played a key role in the conception and development of the Colloquium initiative.
 We extend strong appreciation to all for their contributions, and to many other colleagues not mentioned here, who have done so much to make the Colloquium initiative a success.